nick-novak/Goals-n-such/music/top-albums-2020.md

 ## Top Albums in 2020 (in no particular order)
 Bonny Light Horseman -- Self-titled
+Nathaniel Rateliff -- An It's Still Alright
+Andy Shauf -- The Neon Skyline
+Jason Isbell and the 400 Unit -- Reunions
+Taylor Swift -- Folklore
+Jeff Tweedy -- Love is the King
+Hamilton Leithauser -- The Loves of Your Life

 ## Every Album I Enjoyed this year
 Andy Shauf -- The Neon Skyline